seuros/activecypher/CYREL.md

 *   **What is Cyrel?**
     *   An AREL-inspired Domain Specific Language (DSL) for building Cypher queries programmatically in Ruby.
+    *   Built on an Abstract Syntax Tree (AST) architecture for robust query generation.
     *   Focuses on generating structured, safe (parameterized) Cypher, abstracting away direct string manipulation.
 *   **Purpose & Audience:**
     *   Primarily the query generation engine for `ActiveCypher`.